IvanProdaiko94/UCU-scala-final-project/readme.md

  - add akka nodes and deploy plant actors remotely
  - add akka clustering

-You can get inspiration on protocol and some corner cases here - https://doc.akka.io/docs/akka/2.5/guide/tutorial_2.html Deeper your go - more complex your protocol and application is going to be.
+You can get inspiration on protocol and some corner cases here - https://doc.akka.io/docs/akka/2.5/guide/tutorial_2.html.
+Deeper your go - more complex your protocol and application is going to be.

 ## weather-provider

-You should provide implementation for weather message producer
+You should provide implementation for scheduled updates to the weather topic fetching from any freely available weather apis - https://dzone.com/articles/4-free-weather-providers-api-to-develop-weather-ap-1

+Or you can use ready-to-use wrapper for scala - https://github.com/snowplow/scala-weather

 ## streaming-app

 Kafka Streams application.
 The main part of the pipeline - joining and enriching two streams of data.

-# Build

-To build all components into docker images - simply run `sbt docker` from the root project folder.

-# Deployment

-## Local

-To deploy local environment and start testing - simply run `docker-compose up` from the root project folder.

-## Staging

-TODO
+You should consider KStream / KTable decision while designing a pipeline.